 “Fortune?” the woman quietly repeats.

-“Yes,” Christophe confirms.
+“Yes,” Christopher confirms.
 “Didn’t you know?
 My family occupies quite a high place on the list of the most revered families in the city.”

 “I think I heard,” the woman says, taking a sip of the cooled tea.
 The young man refreshes her drink, adding hot water.
 “How will we hear the news?” she changes the subject again.